-The FoodWIse Nutrition Education Program is a major educational program within UW-Extension Family Living Programs.
-UW-Extension Family Living Programs respond to community needs with research-based education and partnerships that support Wisconsin families and communities.
+The FoodWIse Nutrition Education Program is a major educational program within the Division of Extension Health and Well-being institute.
+FoodWIse responds to community needs with research-based education and partnerships that support Wisconsin families and communities to live healthy, active lives.

 The Expanded Food and Nutrition Education Program is designed to assist limited resource audiences in acquiring the knowledge, skills, attitudes, and changed-behavior necessary for nutritionally sound diets, and to contribute to their personal development and the improvement of the total family diet and nutritional well-being.